burakayy7/blog/_posts/2024-07-05-arduino-hello-world.md

 Below, is the code which I will be using, please try to follow along with your own Arduino IDE.
 Unfortunetly, I cannot go through teaching programming in this course, but I will try to explain everything as I go along.
 But, I highly suggest you check out [this Arduino Refrence](https://docs.arduino.cc/learn/programming/reference/) to get in depth knowledge of C++.

 When I first started to learn the Arduino Programming language, I kept a journal of various functions or names, and every day my goal was to learn five new "names".
 I tried to memorize all the symbols and what they meant, but I later figured out that it is much faster to learn programming while applying it and programming along with a tutorial, not trying to memorize every function or symbol.
 So if you are worried you don't understand how C++ works, don't worry!
-Just try your best to
+Just try your best to understand/follow along.

 ```cpp
 // defines a comment